 DEFINITION: Once an Ordering Contracting Officerenters the title for an order, the order will be in Definition status.
 Definition orders do not have a Release Date.

-Program Officers will be able to see and edit task orders in DEFINITION.
+Program Officers may be able to see and edit task orders in DEFINITION.

 SUBMITTED: A submitted order is pending approval by the Program Office.
 Once the Program Office acts on a Submitted order, the order status can change to the following:

-Use My Tasks to see what the Program Office needs to approve for an order.
+Use My Tasks to see what the Program Office may need to approve for an order.

 DEFINITION - REVISION REQUESTED: An order in definition-revision requested status means the Program Office requested clarification.
 Ordering Contracting Officers view the Program Office comments in the approval history tab.
 Ordering Contracting Officers should make the proper changes and re-submit.

-RELEASED: Contract Holders can see released orders.
+RELEASED: Contract Holders receive notifications and can see released orders.
 A released task order can have Program Officer's approval.